OviedoVR/DA_Projects_Portifolio/Patient_missed_appointments/README.md

 # Patient Missed Appointments on a Podiatry Clinical Network

-A network of clinics specialized in Podiatry (medicine field associated with foot, ankle, and lower ex- tremity) wishes to decrease the rate of missed appointments on its clinic locations.
-To make strategic decisions, the group needs to know which are the clinics in which this issue is more problematic and why patients are missing the appointments.
+A network of clinics specializing in Podiatry (medicine field associated with foot, ankle, and lower extremity) wishes to decrease the rate of missed appointments at its clinic locations.
+To make strategic decisions, the group needs to know why patients are missing appointments and draw suggestions to solve that problem.

 The possible outcomes for appointments are:

 - Completed